typesafehub/conductr-doc/src/main/play-doc/developer/DevQuickStart.md

 install
 ```

-The above will introspect your project and any sub projects for bundles and their configuration, restart the sandbox to ensure a clean state and then load and run your bundles.
+The above will introspect your project and any sub projects, generate "bundles" and their configuration, restart the sandbox to ensure a clean state and then load and run your application.
 You can then access your application at http://docker-host-ip:9000.

+> Bundles and their configuration are tamperproof given a digest hash incorporated into their filename.
+ConductR will verify this hash against the one supplied in the filename when loading a bundle.
+With bundles and configuration then, you can roll releases forward and backward with a high degree of confidence.

 In the visualizer web interface you should see now two bundles running, the visualizer bundle itself and your application bundle.